top of page

 After you have sent in your DRE claim, the council may respond by asking for more evidence or refusing to allow certain expenses.
 Or perhaps your local council hasn't responded at all.
 Therefore, we have compiled several letters you can download and send to your council:

-Letter 1: The council is refusing to consider items for DRE
+The council is refusing to consider items for DRE

 Dear Sir/Madam,